liuggio/guard-phpunit-sf2/README.md

 Guard::PHPUnit-sf2 [![Build Status](https://secure.travis-ci.org/liuggio/guard-phpunit-sf2.png)](http://travis-ci.org/liuggio/guard-phpunit-sf2) [![Dependency Status](https://gemnasium.com/liuggio/guard-phpunit-sf2.png?branch=master)](https://gemnasium.com/liuggio/guard-phpunit-sf2.png)
 ==============

 Guard-phpunit-sf2 is just a fork of Guard-phpunit

-The main goal is run guard-phpunit with Symfony2
+The main goal is run guard-phpunit with Symfony2, the hope is to merge it with the original repo.

+Q: This is Horrible why not PR the original fork?
+A: This is a concept, I'll be very happy if you do it for me now, there are some logic difference that could be solved via options, I'd like to have enough time to do it.

-If you want to see the differences between **guard-phpunit** and **guard-phpunit-sf2** [Differences](https://github.com/liuggio/guard-phpunit-sf2/compare/master)
+If you want to see the differences between **guard-phpunit** and **guard-phpunit-sf2** here [Differences](https://github.com/liuggio/guard-phpunit-sf2/compare/master)

 Guard::PHPUnit-sf2